allangrds/allangrds/README.md

 ### Hello! 👋 🇺🇸

 Nice to meet you, I'm Allan 😄.
-I've been a programmer for 6 years, christian, adventist, reader and gamer in my spare time.
+I've been a programmer for 6 years, christian, seventh day adventist, reader and gamer in my spare time.
 I am also the creator of the platform [#empregosparasabatistas](http://empregosparasabatistas.com.br), a platform with jobs that respect Saturday as a guard.

 #### 🔨 I work with...